 Red List Index - The Red List Index value ranges from 1 (all species are categorised as ‘Least Concern’) to 0 (all species are categorised as ‘Extinct’), thus indicating how far the set of species has moved overall towards extinction.
 A downward trend in the Red List Index over time means that the expected rate of future species extinctions is worsening (i.e., the rate of biodiversity loss is increasing).
 An upward trend means that the expected rate of species extinctions is abating (i.e., the rate of biodiversity loss is decreasing), and a horizontal line means that the expected rate of species extinctions remains constant, although in each of these cases it does not mean that biodiversity loss has stopped.
 An upward Red List Index trend would indicate that the SDG Target 15.5 of reducing the degradation of natural habitats and protecting threatened species is on track.
 A Red List Index value of 1 would indicate that biodiversity loss has been halted.

 No calculations were performed in the data acquisition of this indicator as appropriate data was readily available in the final format specified by this indicator.
 For detail on calculations made prior to acquisition see the global metadata.

 The Red List Index is based on quantitative objective categories and criteria.
-To avoid spurious results from biased selection of species, the Red List Index is calculated from taxonomic groups for which all species have been assessed and reassessed, and, for taxonomic groups that that do not fulfil this criteria, species that are representatively sampled.
+To avoid spurious results from biased species selection, the Red List Index is calculated from taxonomic groups for which all species have been assessed and reassessed; and, for taxonomic groups that do not fulfil this criteria, species that are representatively sampled.
 Changes between categories reflect geniune improvement or deterioration in status, not as a consequence of changes in taxonomy or knowledge.